GeorgeNAL/NALathletics-blog/_posts/2023-04-18-track-field-sports-docuseries.md

 By 2021, though, [Formula 1 was growing worldwide under any measure](https://www.formula1.com/en/latest/article.formula-1-announces-tv-race-attendance-and-digital-audience-figures-for-2021.1YDpVJIOHGNuok907sWcKW.html), as demonstrated not just by their numbers but the fact that they were comparing apples to apples on a year over year basis.
 Total [unique TV viewers were over 440 million](https://www.thedrive.com/accelerator/39933/f1-finally-embraces-streaming-looks-at-1-billion-fans-in-2022-thanks-to-netflix-and-twitch), with an average audience of 70 million per race.
 And not only were more people worldwide watching Formula 1 races, but more young people – the key 18-34 male demo – were watching the races and engaging with the brand on social media.

-Netflix premiered Drive to Survive in 2019, and there’s every reason to believe that there’s some causation to go with the correlation.
+Netflix premiered <em>Drive to Survive</em> in 2019, and there’s every reason to believe that there’s some causation to go with the correlation.
 But it’s also not single factor causation, especially regarding the younger audience.

 In 2014, in the midst of their viewership decline, Formula 1’s long-time owner [Bernie Ecclestone did the full Krugman](http://en.espn.co.uk/f1/motorsport/story/184001.html) by dismissing the effects and future of social media in sports and content more broadly. “[T]he change that is currently taking place is very shortlived, as these social media people are starting to think it is not as good as they thought."
 When asked if he believed F1 needed to change its approach, and officially embrace social media like other sports have done, he said: "No. We're commercial...
 If they find people to pay us [to do that] then I will be happy."

 One of the first things [Liberty Media did after acquiring F1 and consigning Ecclestone to figurehead status](https://www.espn.com/f1/story/_/id/18787004/f1-new-owners-relax-social-media-rules) was launching an aggressive digital media strategy.
-This helped stabilize F1’s attendance, viewership and engagement in 2019.
-Drive to Survive premiered in March 2019, so it’s possible that the DTS S1 surge in interest helped balance out any lingering decline, setting the stage for F1’s multiyear resurgence from 2020 to the present.
+This helped stabilize F1’s attendance, viewership and engagement in 2019. <em>Drive to Survive</em> premiered in March 2019, so it’s possible that the DTS S1 surge in interest helped balance out any lingering decline, setting the stage for F1’s multiyear resurgence from 2020 to the present.

 ### We ain’t got that history (or money)